 Our ‘braintertainer’ Ginny Smith studied Natural Sciences at the University of Cambridge, specialising in Psychology and Neuroscience; now she spreads her love of science as a science communicator.
-She has developed a range of science shows about the brain which she performs at festivals including Cheltenham and Cambridge Science Festivals, and to school groups around the country.
-Ginny regularly appears on BBC 5 live’s The Naked Scientists as a presenter or neuroscience expert, and is a presenter for the weekly science show Elemental Ideas on Cambridge TV.
-She also writes science articles for a general audience and is working on a second book for DK publishing- her first book, How the Body Works, was published earlier this year.
+She has developed a range of science shows about the brain which she performs at schools, festivals and events around the country and overseas.
+Ginny has presented for BBC 5 Live’s The Naked Scientists, Cambridge TV, and the Cosmic Shambles Network.
+She is a regular writer for DK publishing’s science books, and a tutor for Cambridge University’s Institute of Continuing Education.

 Ginny finds brains fascinating, and loves to share her enthusiasm with others.
 Neuroscience and psychology are rapidly developing fields, with new discoveries being made every day, which makes them the perfect topic to excite young people’s curiosity.
 Her shows are packed with interactive demos and illusions to get the whole audience thinking differently about how their brains work.

 |Hack Your Brain||Get to know the inner workings of your brain in this fast-paced journey around your nervous system.||KS3 & 4 – also perfect for families & festival audiences.|

 |Can You Believe your Brain?||Live demos, illusions and experiments explore how the brain unscrambles information coming in through your senses, and how this sometimes goes wrong.||KS2 and up – also perfect for adults, families & festival audiences.|